 - Bring a large stockpot of water to a rapid boil over high heat.

 - Add about 1 pound of the turnips to the boiling water.
-Time them for 2 minutes from when you the water comes back to a boil.
+When the water comes back to a boil, set a timer for 2 minutes.

-- Drain and immediately transfer the turnips to the ice water to stop the cooking.
+- Drain the turnips (saving the water for additional batches) and immediately transfer them to the ice water to stop the cooking.

 - Add blanched frozen turnips to soups, stews, pot roast, or corned beef, or boil them until tender and then mash or puree.